devopness/devopness/docs/users/subscriptions/index.md

 Credits are consumed from the project owner’s account: if you are collaborating on somebody else’s project as a team member, but you’re not the owner of that project, then your credits will not be consumed when working on that project.

-For details, see Usage limits and our {% mentionPost "/docs/users/subscriptions/faq" %}
+For details, see Usage limits and our [`/docs/users/subscriptions/faq`](/docs/users/subscriptions/faq)

 ## Billing date and subscription renewal
-You can view your account's subscription details, payment history and your next billing date in your account's billing settings at {% mentionPost "/docs/users/subscriptions/upgrade-subscription" %}
+You can view your account's subscription details, payment history and your next billing date in your account's billing settings at [`/docs/users/subscriptions/upgrade-subscription`](/docs/users/subscriptions/upgrade-subscription)

 ## Billing settings
-You can manage your billing settings, such as subscription plans and payment methods in your account's billing settings at {% mentionPost "/docs/users/subscriptions/upgrade-subscription" %}
+You can manage your billing settings, such as subscription plans and payment methods in your account's billing settings at [`/docs/users/subscriptions/upgrade-subscription`](/docs/users/subscriptions/upgrade-subscription)

 ## Overages
 At the moment Devopness does not allow usage-based billing, so user projects cannot consume more credits than the amount included in the user’s active subscription plan.